Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    3. **src/hpc/run-all-3-predict.slurm**: Run the R script
    src/run-indiv/run-all-3-predict-scripts.R via slurm
 5. Synthesizing results of single-species analyses (**UNDER CONSTRUCTION**)
-   1. **src/summary/create-overlap-maps-\<method\>.R**: Use predicted overlap
+   1. **src/summary/summary-1-create-overlap-rasters.R**: Create predicted
-   rasters to generate maps (image files), one for each species of insect in data/insect-host.csv
+   overlap rasters for each species of insect; see details of raster cell values in the script.
+Will also create maps (ggplot-produced png files) if indicated.
-   2. **src/summary/calculate-range-sizes-\<method\>.R**: Calculate range sizes
-   (in square kilometers) for each insect species, as well as area (km<sup>2</sup>) of the insect's range that overlaps with at least one host plant species' range and the area of the insect's range that overlaps with zero host plant species' ranges
-   3. **src/summary/calculate-variable-contributions-\<method\>.R**: Extract
-   results of species distribution model to assess contributions of each predictor to model output
-   3. **src/summary/compare-range-changes-\<method\>.R**: **DEPRECATED**
-   Compare the range sizes of current and forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species
+   2. **src/summary/summary-2-compare-ranges.R**: Compare the ranges of current to forecast distributions, both considering insect ranges alone, and considering only the areas where insects are predicted to overlap with one or more host plant species; several metrics calculated, including area and median latitude.
+   3. **src/summary/summary-3-create-delta-rasters.R**: Create raster of
+   predicted differences in range between contemporary climate and forecast climate models.
+Will also create maps (currently png files) if indicated.
-   4. **src/summary/draw-species-richness-maps-\<method\>.R**: Draw maps of
+   4. **src/summary/summary-4-draw-species-richness-maps.R**: Draw maps of
-   _Papilio_ species richness for current and forecast climate conditions and a map showing the change between current and forecast estimates
+   _Papilio_ species richness for current and forecast climate conditions and a map showing the change between current and forecast estimates.
+   5. **src/summary/create-observations-maps.R**: Create graphics files
+   (currently png) of filtered observations on a map.

 ### Analysis workflow example
 Analysis workflow with _Papilio rumiko_ and one of its host plants,